danielneil/Smart-Worm-Habitat/README.md

 The habitat will stop 5,198.40kg of CO2-e entering the atmosphere, every month, and that's just a single unit - imagine if we had lots of them!

+The software will also provide a data entry tool to enable the farmer to record the weights of input, to calculate total emission savings.

 ## It sends alerts, too!

 The system will monitor specific items and send alerts whenever they go above or below the declared thresholds.